Lovelli has been writing for Blasting News for a little over a year now. She's adopted four kittens and dumped her Amazon bookstore.

 Well, no. It is not a critical component at this stage.
 The Shell from MySQL is a separate release that bridges the non-SQL (or NoSQL) and the SQL words.
 Some parts of MySQL manual from their website guide you to start from the shell command line, but mainly only to connect to the server.

 You already can connect to the MySQL server with your Windows machine!
 And without installing the additional Shell..
-If you haven't yet installed MySQL or is considering to, these hubs can help:
+If you haven't yet installed MySQL or is considering to, these articles can help:

 Connect from the command prompt